-I am a Visiting Assistant Professor in Sociology at the Dickinson College.
+I am a Visiting Assistant Professor in Sociology at the Swarthmore College.
 I completed my PhD in sociology at the University of Notre Dame.

 As a gender and family sociologist, my work focuses on gender relations and inequalities in family life and the workplace in China and the United States.
 My work emphasizes a mix-method approach that combines quantitative and qualitative content analysis, survey, interview, and experiment.